grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 When you install Grafana using Helm, you complete the following tasks:

 1. Set up the Grafana Helm repository, which provides a space in which you will install Grafana.

 1. Deploy Grafana using Helm, which installs Grafana into a namespace.

 1. Accessing Grafana, which provides steps to sign into Grafana.

 ### Set up the Grafana Helm repository

-The first step is to define the URL to the repository so that you download the correct Grafana Helm charts on your machine.

-To set up the Grafana Helm repository, complete the following steps:
+To set up the Grafana Helm repository so that you download the correct Grafana Helm charts on your machine, complete the following steps:

 1. To add the Grafana repository, use the following command syntax: